 In addition: Parking is available at Coronation Park, Helston, which also has a cafe, a boating lake and a play area.
 Penrose Estate also has a cafe with treats for your dog available if he’s been a good boy (when hasn’t he?!).
 More extensive facilities can be found at Porthleven.

-Why your dog will love this: This shorter walk is great for smaller dogs or hounds with little legs who want a quick burst of exercise to let off some steam.
+This short walk at Botallack is great for smaller dogs or hounds with little legs who want a quick burst of exercise to let off some steam.
 It follows part of the coast, so there’ll be lots of salty scents to sniff, too.

 Terrain: Mostly path with some small inclines and uneven patches.
 The trail leads along cliff edges, so keep an eye on your pup.